LIVE RADIO

 Should Iran withdraw or be unable to travel, organisers may be forced to seek a late replacement.
 Such a change would reduce the competitive value of the tournament and potentially disrupt planning, or worse, see the competition called off.

-The March International window overlaps with the Intercontinental World Cup playoffs.
+The March international window overlaps with the Intercontinental World Cup playoffs.
 Nigeria’s administrative situation also adds another layer of uncertainty, as the NFF maintains a pending complaint with FIFA regarding the eligibility of players fielded by Congo DR during their World Cup playoff encounter.

 While that complaint remains unresolved, Nigeria are simultaneously navigating preparations for the next competitive cycle.